 |

-In the next exercise you will modify the Minnow class to make
+In the next exercise you will modify the Minnow

-use of the emptyNeighbors helper method.
+helper method.
 A minnow will still

 move forward, right, left, or backward, if possible, but now you should use a

-location returned by emptyNeighbors.
+location returned by emptyNeighbors

 Exercise 5 — Using